FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1-ps.md

 In the reference image it is quite easy to think about it (Well, that's the reason it was chosen) and figure it out.
 The algorithm tries to solve the same problem even in cases it is less intuitive to do but the idea is the same.

+By default, the color palette is formed with the colors sorted by their Luminosity Value from darkest to brightest.

 ### User Interface (UI)

 The algorithm (Plug In) gets the number color samples in the Color Palette to extract from the user.